DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/aac_constraints.md

         self.fail("Test not yet implemented.")
 ```

 Since this is not a universal constraint, you must declare it where appropriate.
-For this example, the constraint is currently used in the `SchemaConstraint` declaration.
+There's not a current example of the "Mutually Exclusive" constraint in the current AaC baseline, so let's switch over to the "If true then empty" constraint to see how schema constraints are allocated.
+In this example, the constraint is used to check the boolean value of the `universal` field and if true, ensure there are no values provided for the `arguments` field.
+Everything described above for plugin-generation applies here as well.
+What we really want to focus on is the assignment of the schema constraint, including the arguments provided for the constraint.

 ```yaml
 schema: